Wander Franco Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.7 K/9, the third-best in MLB.
+- The Yankees pitching staff ranks fourth in the league with a collective 9.6 strikeouts per nine innings.

-- The Yankees' 3.53 team ERA ranks seventh across all league pitching staffs.
+- The Yankees have the seventh-ranked team ERA among all MLB pitching staffs (3.59).

-- Yankees pitchers combine to allow 31 home runs (one per game), the eighth-fewest in baseball.
+- The Yankees rank 11th in baseball in home runs allowed (33 total, one per game).

-- The Yankees are sending Brito (2-3) to make his seventh start of the season.
-He is 2-3 with a 5.56 ERA and 17 strikeouts in 22 2/3 innings pitched.
+- German (2-2 with a 4.46 ERA and 39 strikeouts in 34 1/3 innings pitched) gets the start for the Yankees, his seventh of the season.

 © 2023 Data Skrive.
 All rights reserved.